MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 The query page allows you to:

 * Navigate between clusters and databases
-* Write and run queries using a query editor with Intellisense and auto-completion
+* Write and run queries using a query editor with Intellisense and autocompletion
 * Manage queries in multiple contexts simultaneously
 * Work with query results in a table-like display that can be sorted, filtered, and grouped
 * View query statistics, such as query duration and CPU and memory usage
+* Share and export queries
 * Recall past queries

 ## Prerequisites